zendesk/linksf/docs/DEPLOY.md

-# Deploying link-sf
+# Deploying Link-SF

-link-sf has two major components, a parse.com backend and a static HTML/js/css component.
+Link-SF has two major components, a parse.com backend and a static HTML/js/css component.
 We've gone with a combination of S3 and [fast.ly](http://www.fastly.com) to serve the static components, although really any old hosting provider could do.